citp/privacy-policy-historical/d/di/dir/directstartv.com.md

-> *The following text is extracted and transformed from the directstartv.com privacy policy that was archived on 2005-02-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050207033801id_/http%3A//www.directstartv.com/directv_privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the directstartv.com privacy policy that was archived on 2005-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051216230214id_/http%3A//www.directstartv.com/directv_privacy.html) for the most accurate reproduction.*

 # DIRECTV Privacy Policy

 _This site is controlled and operated by DirectStarTV.
-Our highest priority is to ensure that your privacy is respected, that your transaction is secure, and that any data you provide to us is protected._
+Our priority is to ensure that your privacy is respected, that your transaction is secure, and that any data you provide to us is protected._

 **Online Privacy**